February 5, 2020

 All of this means that investing in supply chain technology and managing supply chain costs should be a number one priority for healthcare and supply chain leaders, especially as they position themselves for the shift to value-based care and look for ways to further deliver top quality care for less.

-About Healthcare Supply Chain Management
+View Infographic: Investing in Your Healthcare Inventory and Supply Chain Management

 Healthcare SCM generally refers to the procurement and distribution of products and services as they move from the receiving dock to the patient.